VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 fontfile0=../res/fonts/unifont_160_50.upf
 ```

-If you don't need to use a specific type of device font, you can skip
+If you don't need to use a specific type of devfont, you can skip
-the configuration by setting `font_number=0`.
+the configuration section by setting `font_number=0`.

 Like logfont, we use a string as the devfont name to specify the
 family name, style, size, and charsets of a devfont object.
 The format of